HarrisonCusack/csse4011-green-medusa/milestone/project_overview.md

 - eCO2 Index

 How the sensors will be integrated:
-- Thingy:52 device includes all sensors and will be accessed using Zephyr sensor API
+- Thingy:52 device includes all sensors and will be accessed using Zephyr sensor API in an identical fashion to Practical 1.
+- The devices themselves will interact with each other by sending messages via configuration servers established in the mesh network.
+These configuration servers will be specific to a particular application key and network key (each device will be bound to the same application key).

 ## Wireless network communication
 - nRF52840 Dongle connects to Thingy:52 via Bluetooth Mesh
 - The Thingy:52 devices will connected amongst themselves via Bluetooth - specifically, the mesh network. **NEED MORE INFO HERE ABOUT HOW THE COMMUNICATION ACTUALLY HAPPENS.
 IS IT VIA GATT?**

 ## Algorithm schemes
-Mesh flooding algorithm
+The Bluetooth Mesh algorithm scheme works as follows:

+If a device receives a message, check if it has already received the message.
+If so, discard it.
+If not, then check if the message was addressed to itself.
+If so, process it appropriately (which may include constructing another message to flood the network with).
+If not, flood the network with the same message.

+Furthermore, devices in range of the PC will send messages to it.
+The PC itself will process messages addressed to itself that it hasn't received before, and discard others.